Extremely low frequency: Natural sources

-Naturally occurring ELF waves are present on Earth, resonating in the region between ionosphere and surface seen in lightning strikes that make electrons in the atmosphere oscillate.
-Although signals generated from lightning discharges were predominantly VLF, it was found that an observable ELF component (slow tail) followed the VLF component in almost all cases.
-Also, the fundamental mode of the Earth–ionosphere cavity has the wavelength equal to the circumference of the Earth, which gives a resonance frequency of 7.8 Hz.
-This frequency, and higher resonance modes of 14, 20, 26, and 32 Hz, appear as peaks in the ELF spectrum and are called Schumann resonance.
+Naturally occurring ELF waves are present on Earth, resonating in the region between the ionosphere and the surface, seen in lightning strikes that make electrons in the atmosphere oscillate.
+Although signals that are generated from lightning discharges were predominantly VLF, it was found that an observable ELF component (slow tail) followed the VLF component in almost all cases.
+Also, the fundamental mode of the ground–ionosphere cavity has the wavelength equal to the circumference of Earth, which gives a resonance frequency of 7.8 Hz.
+This frequency, and higher resonance modes of 14, 20, 26, and 32 Hz, appear as peaks in the ELF spectrum, and are called Schumann resonance.

 ELF waves have also been tentatively identified on Saturn's moon Titan.
 Titan's surface is thought to be a poor reflector of ELF waves, so the waves may instead be reflecting from the liquid–ice boundary of a subsurface ocean of water and ammonia, the existence of which is predicted by some theoretical models.
-Titan's ionosphere is also more complex than Earth's, with the main ionosphere at an altitude of 1200 km but with an additional layer of charged particles at 63 km.
+Titan's ionosphere is also more complex than Earth's, with the main ionosphere at an altitude of 1200 km, but with an additional layer of charged particles at 63 km.
 This splits Titan's atmosphere into two separate resonating chambers.
 The source of natural ELF waves on Titan is unclear, as there does not appear to be extensive lightning activity.

-Huge ELF radiation power outputs of 100,000 times the Sun's output in visible light may be radiated by magnetars.
+Huge ELF radiation power outputs of 100,000 times the sun's output in visible light may be radiated by magnetars.
 The pulsar in the Crab nebula radiates powers of this order at 30 Hz.
 Radiation of this frequency is below the plasma frequency of the interstellar medium, thus this medium is opaque to it, and it cannot be observed from Earth.

 Exposure

-In electromagnetic therapy and electromagnetic radiation and health research, electromagnetic spectrum frequencies between 0 and 100 hertz are considered extremely low-frequency fields.
+In electromagnetic therapy and electromagnetic radiation and health research, electromagnetic spectrum frequencies between 0 and 100 Hertz are considered extremely low-frequency fields.
 A common source of exposure of the public to ELF fields is 50 or 60 Hz electric and magnetic fields from high-voltage electric power transmission lines and secondary distribution lines, such as those supplying electricity to residential neighborhoods.